 SUSTAINABILTY PLANS FOR THE FUTURE

 Our vision and plan for the future is that we will always aim to employ local people in all levels of the business including management, and teach the necessary skills required and support local communities’ health, wellbeing and education, and continue to enhance possibilities for Qamea to be a better place for all who live on the Island.
-We plan to continue our environmental projects and get guests involved in environmental research such as Crown of Thorns eradication environmental programme, turtle population enhancement, coral research or Iguana control.
+We plan to continue our environmental projects and get guests involved in environmental research such as Coral gardening programme, turtle population enhancement, or Iguana control.
 We have plans to continue our volunteer tourism projects where guests have assisted the village; such as in 2015 guests installed solar at the village donated by Jaycar in Australia, teaching assistance is schools, clean water and wastewater installation for improved sanitation, and monitoring and enhancement of food-gathering areas.
-The resort also donates free guest stays to groups such as the Lolomo Foundation to enhance the health of local Fijians, as well as prizes for their fundraising.

 We are committed to continued promotion eco-initiatives for the future wellbeing of Fiji; Promote and grow Eco-Tourism by infusing the guest experience with the cultural, social, and environmental features of the local area to showcase that a business can operate with sustainably principles on Qamea Island.
 This includes: